-Background
+1. Background

-me:

-dress:

-y: State: Zip:

-one: Fax:

-im #: Tracking #:

-day's Date:

-Representation e you represented by a lawyer re garding this Petition for M onitor Review?

-☐ Yes ☐ No

-If yes, who?

 Name:

 Address:

 City: State: Zip:

+Phone: Fax:

+Claim #: Tracking #:

+Today's Date:

+☐ Yes ☐ No If yes, who? er regarding this Petition for Monitor Review?

+5 State: Zip:

 Phone:

-If you check "yes" and give us your lawyer copies of all of the e papers that we send to yo
+If you check "yes" and give us your lawyer's name and address, we will send your lawyer copies of all of the papers that we send to you.

-Additional Information or Pace you submitting any additional is - ng with your Potition for
+3. Additional Information or Papers

-nitor Review? information of papers alon ig with your rention for
+Are you submitting any additional information or papers along with your Petition for Monitor Review?

-☐ Yes ☐ No
+Yes No

 If no, go to section 4 below.

-If yes, please explain the flaw(s (Please feel free to attach more ns process in your case.
+If yes, please explain the flaw(s) or mistake(s) in the claims process in your case.
+(Please feel free to attach more pages.)

-, ,

-escribe the additional information or papers that you would like the to review because of the flaw(s) or mistake(s).
-(Please feel free to a ges.)
-Please 6 valain why there would be a fundamental miscarriage of justice if t Monito xplain why there would be a fundamental miscarriage of justice if to does not consider the additional information or papers.
-(Please feen more pages.)
-Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito to attack does not consider the additional information or papers.
-(Please fee
+Please describe the additional information or papers that you would like the Monitor to review because of the flaw(s) or mistake(s).
+(Please feel free to attach more pages.)

+Please explain why there would be a fundamental miscarriage of justice if the Monitor does not consider the additional information or papers.
+(Please feel free to attach more pages.)

+4. Explain the Error

+As explained in the letter and booklet that were sent with this form, the Monitor can only require reexamination of your decision if she finds that the decision was a "clear and manifest error" likely to result in a "fundamental miscarriage of justice."
+Please explain why the decision in your case was that type of "clear and manifest error."
+It is very important that you explain in full detail every reason why the decision was a "clear and manifest error."
+(Please feel free to attach more pages.)

-5. Claims Involving Attempts to Apply If your claim of discrimination involved your attempt to apply for a loan, please answer the following questions.
+5. Claims Involving Attempts to Apply

+If your claim of discrimination involved your attempt to apply for a loan, please answer the following questions.
 (If your claim is not about an attempt to apply for a loan, please go to part 6.)
-(Please feel free to attach more pages.) a.
+(Please feel free to attach more pages.)

+- a.
 Did you contact a USDA office (or employee of that office) and state that you wanted to apply for a particular loan or benefit?
-If yes, please explain. b.
+If yes, please explain. - b.
 Did a USDA employee (or employees) refuse to provide you with loan or benefit application forms or otherwise discourage you from applying?
 If yes, please explain in detail.